aisha1021/BTT-Anote-1A/README.md

 | **TinyLLaMA-1.1B-1T OpenOrca** | **13.04%** | 1859 | 2642 |

 > Note: Performance metrics are computed using custom evaluation scripts over the FinanceBench dataset.
 Accuracy is calculated based on exact matches for multiple-choice and numerical responses.

 ---

-## 📂 Dataset

-All experiments were conducted on the [**FinanceBench**](https://huggingface.co/datasets/PatronusAI/financebench) dataset, which contains real-world, finance-specific QA pairs categorized by context types and answer formats.

----